jarihte/circlesub/README.md

 This Next.js project is a Twitch Solana tipping app using Solana Pay QR codes.

 This project demonstrates the usage of:
-* Solana Pay QR Codes with Solana
+* Solana Pay QR Codes using the Solana token
-* Helius Webhook for Solana Pay transactions rather than using polling
+* Helius Webhook for Solana Pay transactions rather than using frontend polling
 * Twitch Solana tipping integration
 * Socket.io and Next.js integration with Helius Webhook